LLMs Are In-Context Bandit Reinforcement Learners: Discussion and Limitations

 \section{Discussion and Limitations}

-We study the potential of LLMs to demonstrate ICRL, and propose several algorithms to elicit this behavior: \naiveshort, \expshort, and \appshort. \naiveshort fails miserably, but this allows us to identify exploration as the key missing ingredient. \expshort introduces stochasticity to the prompt construction, and combined with focusing on positive examples, shows consistent ICRL.
-However, this comes at a high computational cost. \appshort comes to address this cost, by a strict approximation of \expshort.
-We provide a detailed analysis of the various methods, and show the importance of each of our choices, and the sensitivity of the process to various settings.
+We study the innate capabilities of off-the-shelf LLMs to perform ICRL in the contextual bandit setting.
+We outline a straightforward algorithm to show this behavior, and propose an enhanced version featuring stochasticity in the prompt construction, while increasing stability.
+We characterize ICRL, including scaling effects, stability, the importance of the reward signal, and the impact of abstract labels (i.e., that contain no semantic information).

-Our work carries several limitations, all of which outline important directions for future work.
-The first is due to our choice of problems to study.
-We intentionally selected classification benchmarks to simplify the experiments and evaluation in this early stage of studying ICRL.
-However, this leaves open the question of applicability to more complex problems, where rewards are more nuanced.
-For example, summarization and question answering provide much more formidable challenges, albeit with complex evaluation challenges.
-We believe our work enables future work to study these challenges, and that this is an important direction.
+Fundamentally, our work illustrates that exploration is the key ingredient necessary for ICRL behavior in LLMs.
+When exploration is combined with filtering of episodes with negative rewards, conventional ICL abilities (i.e., learning from demonstrations) bring about strong ICRL trends.
+Furthermore, exploration can be aided by introducing stochasticity in the prompt construction.
+The dependence of the learning trends on filtering out negative rewards leaves an important challenge for future work -- how to elicit or train LLMs to reason effectively about negative episodes.

-Another limitation is our use of a binary reward function.
-This choice is directly derived from our focus on classification.
-It is an important aspect in making our benchmark environment straightforward to experiment with.
-However, it leaves open an important question: can ICRL handle more nuanced reward signals?
-For example, a reward function that can give all possible real numbers in a specific range.
-Such a reward function leads to an interesting challenge in decoding it into language.
-It is a particularly important question given our observations that LLMs do not learn well in-context from negative rewards.
-The problem we identified with reasoning about episodes with negative rewards poses another limitation, and lays out an important research question for future work.
+While our work provides a plethora of insights into ICRL behavior, much remains to be studied.
+We intentionally choose the contextual bandit setting using classification benchmarks following~\citep{pmlr-v97-zhang19b, bietti2021contextual}, and focus on binary rewards to simplify the experiments and evaluation in this early stage of studying ICRL.
+This formulation abstracts over challenges like exact numerical interpretation (i.e., of rewards), while focusing on the fundamental skills of exploration and learning from rewards.
+However, this limitation leaves open the question of applicability to more complex RL problems, where rewards are more nuanced, or where interactions comprise multiple steps.
+For example, math and coding tasks often require multiple steps, but also introduce complex evaluation challenges.
+We believe our study enables future work to study these challenges, and that this is an important direction.